Feedback on the “Energy and territory” training week at ENSGSI

 From November 16 to 20, 2020, a week of “Energy and Territory” workshop took place for the second year in a row as part of the Master 2 Urban Planning and Planning, course Innovation Urbaine pour des villes et territoires en transformation (IUVTT) of l’École nationale supérieure en génie des systèmes et de l’innovation (ENSGSI).

-Twenty-four students (engineering students, town planners, architects, sociologists, community agents, continuing education professionals) benefited from the synergy between the European Smagrinet project a skills hub on smart grids to stimulate research, innovation and training for the energy transition involving laboratories GREEN and ERPI) and the IMPACT ULHyS project, (Université de Lorraine Hydrogène, science et technologies) de Lorraine Université d’Excellence (LUE), axis Multi-objective optimization of multi-vector energy systems in laboratories LRGP and ERPI.
+Twenty-four students (engineering students, town planners, architects, sociologists, community agents, continuing education professionals) benefited from the synergy between the European Smagrinet project (EU Grant agreement 837626) a skills hub on smart grids to stimulate research, innovation and training for the energy transition involving laboratories GREEN and ERPI) and the IMPACT ULHyS project, (Université de Lorraine Hydrogène, science et technologies) de Lorraine Université d’Excellence (LUE), axis Multi-objective optimization of multi-vector energy systems in laboratories LRGP and ERPI.

 Energy, a territorial challenge